What Is a Child Care Specialist?

 Career Information for Child Care Specialists

 Child care specialists may work in daycare centers, preschools, their own residences or family households.
-The U.S. Bureau of Labor Statistics reported about 33% of child care specialists as self-employed in 2008 with most providing services from their homes (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported about 30% of child care workers as self-employed in 2010 with most providing services from their homes (www.bls.gov).

 Working hours can vary considerably.
 A specialist working in a daycare center may work regular hours during the day while those employed in a home environment may work evenings and weekends.
-According to the BLS, job growth for child care workers is expected to increase by 11% between 2008 and 2018, and employment opportunities will be favorable due to workers who have left the profession and need to be replaced (www.bls.gov).
+According to the BLS, employment of child care workers is expected to increase by 20% between 2010 and 2020, and job opportunities will be favorable due to workers who have left the profession and need to be replaced (www.bls.gov).
+In 2012, the BLS reported a median annual salary for child care workers of $19,510.

 Related to What Is a Child Care Specialist?